librenms/librenms/doc/Support/Configuration.md

 [Updating](../General/Updating.md)

 ### IPMI
-Setup the types of IPMI protocols to test a host for and it what order.
+Setup the types of IPMI protocols to test a host for and in what order.
 Don't forget to install ipmitool on the monitoring host.

 ```php
 $config['ipmi']['type'] = array();